 Frozen shoulder refers to the pain, motion limitation, and stiffness of the shoulder.
 Also referred to as Adhesive Capsulitis this condition may result from overuse, injury or illnesses.
 Pain occurs when the tissues in the shoulder stiffen, scar tissues form limiting the movement of the shoulder joint.
 This problem comes slow and leaves the same way in a period of about a year or so.
 The problem is that you cannot just hope it goes away since it will limit your ability to go on with your normal life.

-Causes Frozen Of Shoulder
+Causes of Frozen Shoulder

 Any problem that reduces the range of motion can lead to frozen shoulder.
-The condition mostly occurs after injury or surgery.
+The condition often occurs after injury or surgery.
 It mostly affects people between 40 and 70 years and affects more women than men.
-A good number of people with chronic illnesses are also affected.
+Chronic illnesses such as stroke or diabetes can also cause frozen shoulder.

 Frozen Shoulder Diagnosis

-Complete list of treatments we offer at Wellness In Motion, click here
+For a complete list of treatments we offer at Wellness In Motion, click here